floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ## Installation and configuration

-In order for multitenancy to work, you need to configure:
+In order for multi tenancy to work, you need to configure:

 * Elasticsearch: Search Guard and the Kibana multitenancy enterprise module (automatically installed).
 * Kibana: the Search Guard Kibana plugin.

-Multi tenancy will not work properly if you install only one of the modules or plugins, or if the configuration does not match in Elasticsearch and Kibana.
+Multi tenancy will not work properly if the configuration does not match in Elasticsearch and Kibana.

 ### Elasticsearch: Configuration